DETAILED ACTION

 Greyscale

-With respect to the present claims 1-8, this compound has R’ as absent, R1 and R2 as methyl, (R)a as (CH2)2, Q as absent, dashed line to Q as absent, b as 0, Z2 as C19 alkenyl, X as alkylene, M1 as the biodegradable ester group, and Z1 as C2 alkyl.
-This compound has R'R1R2N-(R)a-Q-(R)b- as (CH3)2N-(CH2)2- as recited in claim 2, R1 and R2 as alkyl as recited in claim 3, M1 as C(O)O- as recited in claim 4, Z2 as a C19 alkenyl group containing two bonds as recited in claim 7, and Z2 as (CH2)9CH=CHCH2CH=CH(CH2)4CH3 as recited in claim 8.
+With respect to the present claims 1-8 and 69, this compound has R’ as absent, R1 and R2 as methyl, (R)a as (CH2)2, Q as absent, dashed line to Q as absent, b as 0, Z2 as C19 alkenyl, X as alkylene, M1 as the biodegradable ester group as recited in claim 69, and Z1 as C2 alkyl.
+This compound has R'R1R2N-(R)a-Q-(R)b- as (CH3)2N-(CH2)2- as recited in claim 2, R1 and R2 as alkyl as recited in claim 3, M1 as C(O)O- as recited in claim 4, Z2 as a C19 alkenyl group containing two bonds as recited in claim 7, Z2 as (CH2)9CH=CHCH2CH=CH(CH2)4CH3 as recited in claim 8.
 This compound satisfies all limitations of claims 1-8 and 30-31, except for the requirements regarding the Z1 branched alkyl group.

 With respect to present claim 9, this compound has the same structure as the fifth structure shown on p.
 5, except for the branched alkyl substituent of the ester and the 8 carbon chain connecting the head group to the ester.

 With respect to present claim 10, this compound has W as (CH3)2N-(CH2)2-, q as 3, t as 5, and s as 1, which satisfies the limitations of claim 10, except for the identity of the branched alkyl substituent of the ester group.
-With respect to the limitation of claim 11 wherein the head group is a protonatable amine group having a pKa of between about 4 and about 11, Jayaraman (Jayaraman, M.; et al. Angewandte Chemie International Edition 2012, vol. 51, pp. 8529-8533; cited in previous office action) discloses the pKa of head group number 52, which is similar to the head group of compound 172 taught by Colletti ‘126, as 5.73 (p.
+With respect to the limitation of claim 11 wherein the head group is a protonatable amine group having a pKa of between about 4 and about 11, Jayaraman (Jayaraman, M.; et al. Angewandte Chemie International Edition 2012, vol. 51, pp. 8529-8533; of record) discloses the pKa of head group number 52, which is structurally similar to the head group of compound 172 taught by Colletti ‘126, as 5.73 (p.
 8531, Table 1).

 Colletti ‘126 further teaches in general Formula A (p.
 2, line 23) that R5, which corresponds to the C6 group linking the tertiary carbon to the ester group, may be C4-C8 alkyl (p.
 3, lines 7-8).